reactiveui/website/input/docs/guidelines/platform/windows-forms.md

 # Windows Forms

-Ensure that you install `reactiveui.winforms` into your application.
+Ensure that you install `ReactiveUI.WinForms` into your application.

 Your viewmodels should inherit from `ReactiveObject`